MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/configure-form-row-summary.md

 ## Prerequisites for configuring a row summary

-To enable and use this feature, the following criteria are required:
+To enable and use this feature, the following criterion is required:

 - A Power Platform administrator has enabled the AI insight cards environment setting.
 More information: [Manage feature settings](/power-platform/admin/settings-features)